Average Retirement Savings by Age & How Much You Need

 If you’re going to look at retirement savings by age, you’ll probably notice the curve starts to sharply tick upward around the age of 35.
 By your mid-thirties, you’re already settled into your career and your household is probably established.
 It’s then time to start thinking about the day you’ll leave the workforce.

 According to Federal Reserve data, among the 30 to 44 age group, 35 percent see their retirement savings as on track.
-But the most interesting thing in this savings by age data is that this age group defines “on track” as $100,000 or more.
+In a previous survey, this age group defined “on track” as $100,000 or more.
 The 18 to 29 group defined it as only $10,000 or more.
+In the most recent survey, one-third of respondents in their 30s felt they were on track despite having $50,000 or less.

 Ages 45 to 54